leonyi/zero-to-ml_ai-mastery/practical-application2-used-cars-analysis/README.md

 The implementation of each decision can be accessed on the [implementing decisions section](http://localhost:8888/notebooks/Customers_and_Coupons_Acceptance_Analysis.ipynb#Implementing-the-decisions) of the Jupiter Notebook included on this directory.

-### Data
+## Data Evaluation
 Once the data was sanitized we started the analysis and had the following observations:

 [General Obserations]
 *
 *

+## Data Deployment
+...

 ### Next Steps
-* Continue exploring the "Coffee House" and the "Restaurant(<20)" as they reported the highest **total** counts for acceptance rates.
-We may be able to uncover good insights on what influenced the drivers who received those coupons to accept them.
-* Create other visualizations to summarize the observations for each of the aforementioned features.
+* Collect more data to determine what other features can have a stronger impact to used car prices, which could translate to better sales/profits.
+* Richer data may help train a model that can better predict profits for a given used car agency based on their inventory and previous sales data.

 ## Sources
-The data for this analysis came from [uci.edu machine learning archive](https://archive.ics.uci.edu/ml/datasets/in-vehicle+coupon+recommendation#).
+The data for this analysis came from [Kaggle](https://www.kaggle.com/datasets).